 - Glossy (High-gloss): High-gloss paints have an almost reflective quality, as their shiny finish mimics the look of enamel or plastic.
 Though not widely used in home interiors, it is becoming more popular for a dramatic look on cabinets, trim, and furniture in very formal and very contemporary settings.
 This finish will magnify any surface imperfections, so careful preparation and sanding are essential before painting with high gloss paints.

 Factors to Consider

-Kitchens and baths.
-Any room that will be exposed to water, splashing, or steam is best painted with a semi-gloss paint.
-A guest bath or powder room, which have less frequent use, could be painted with lower-gloss paint, such as satin or eggshell finish.
+- Kitchens and baths: Any room that will be exposed to water, splashing, or steam is best painted with a semi-gloss paint.
+A guest bath or powder room, which have a less frequent use, could be painted with lower-gloss paint, such as satin or eggshell finish.